 dryness of the lips, mouth, nose, or skin; or

 cracking or peeling skin, itching, rash, changes in your fingernails or toenails.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 See also: Side effects (in more detail)

 Before taking Accutane, tell your doctor if you are also taking:

 a tetracycline antibiotic such as demeclocycline (Declomycin), doxycycline (Doryx, Vibramycin), minocycline (Minocin), or tetracycline (Brodspec, Sumycin, Tetracap).

 This list is not complete and other drugs may interact with Accutane.
 Tell your doctor about all medications you use.
 This includes prescription, over-the-counter, vitamin, and herbal products.
 Do not start a new medication without telling your doctor.

-HELIX PHARMA ACCUTANE 20MG X 50 TABLETS
+ACCUTANE 10MG X 50 TABLETS - NO LABEL

 - Availability: In Stock